John R. McLaughlin PhD

 - Brenner DR (grad student), Hung RJ, Tsao M, Shepherd F, Johnston M, Narod S, Rubenstein W, McLaughlin JR. Lung cancer risk in never-smokers: A population-based case-control study of epidemiologic risk factors.
 BMC Cancer 2010; 10(1): 285: 1-9.

-- Goode E, et al. (large international consortium including McLaughlin J).
+- Goode E, et al. (international consortium including McLaughlin J).
 A genome-wide association study identifies susceptibility loci for ovarian cancer at 2q31 and 8q24.
 Nature Genetics 2010; 42:874-79.

-- Hung R et al (large international consoritum including J McLaughlin).
+- Hung R et al (international consortium including J McLaughlin).
 A genome-wide association study identifies a susceptibility locus for lung cancer encompassing nicotinic acetylcholine receptor subunit genes on 15q25.
 Nature 2008; 452:633-7.

 - McLaughlin JR, Risch H, Lubinski J, Moller P, Ghadirian P, Lynch H, Karlan B, Fishman D, Rosen B, Neuhausen S, Offit K, Kauff N, Domchek S, Tung N, Friedman E, Foulkes W, Sun P, Narod S and the Hereditary Ovarian Cancer Clinical Study Group.
 Risk factors for ovarian cancer in carriers of BRCA1 or BRCA2 mutations.
 Lancet Oncology 2007;8(1):26-34.